trohit/ik/systemdesign/cloud/AWS/README.md

          - (NAT) Instance
          - Network Interface in the VPC :
          - Peering Connection : to get from one VPC to another if it matches Dest CIDR range
+       - Subnet types
+         - All subnets send traffic to the dafult route which is the +1 addr. viz. a.b.c.1 or 10.x.y.1
+         - Public Subnet : where a route exists to the internet gateway
+         - Pvt Subnet: where no route to the internet gateway exists
+      - Internet Gateway
+        - is a highly available distributed service provided by AWS
+        - Internet Gateway simply needs to be attached to a VPC to have interet routable traffic
+        - Public IPs and Elastic IPs(public IPv4 address) actually sit out with the Internet Gateway
+        - subnet -> router -> IGW - > Internet